3circledesign/onennabe-docs/docs/bypass-and-online-patch.md

 !!! warning "onlinefix.me pop-up"
 When launching a game that has Online Patch applied, a browser pop-up from onlinefix.me may appear.
 Close it immediately — you do not need to do anything on that site.
 The game will still work normally after closing the pop-up.

+!!! note
+If there is Epic Game page or Microsoft login page required and pop up upon launching the game after Online Patch, please login to enable online play.
+Skipping the login will disable online play.
 ---

 ## Summary